Pension age claims

 If you would like a benefit to be backdated you must demonstrate good cause for not applying earlier and that this existed for the whole of the period that you are seeking backdated benefit to be paid.
 Reasons such as 'I didn't know about the scheme' or 'I did not have time to apply' are not normally considered good cause.

 - You were in hospital or too ill to claim at the time and there was no one else who could help you

 - You did not understand that you could claim because of age or language difficulties

 - You can show you were given wrong advice from an advice centre, Pension Service or Department of Work and Pensions

-You can apply for backdated benefit by completing the Backdated Benefit Claim Form below, sending us a letter or completing the form which is included with the benefit application form.
+You can apply for backdated benefit by completing the Form below, sending us a letter or email or completing the form.
 Please ensure that you state the date you want the claim to be backdated to and your full reasons for claiming backdated benefit.

 Backdated Claim Form (PDF Document, 84.33 Kb)

 Last updated: Monday, 31 October 2022 11:51 am